Massachusetts Animal Cruelty Laws

 Examples of animal abuse, neglect or cruelty:

-- Failing to provide an animal with food and water, sanitation, shelter or protection from the elements, proper veterinary care for disease or injury.
+- Failing to provide an animal with food and water, sanitation, protection from the elements, or proper veterinary care for disease or injury.

 - Overworking an animal to the point of exhaustion and collapse.